-Lee, SL, Cross, MJ & Henry, RJ 2008, ‘EMAIL - a highly sensitive tool for specific mutation detection in plant improvement programs’, IAEA International Symposium on Induced Mutation in Plants (ISIM), Vienna, Austria, 12-15 August.
+Lee, SL, Cross, MJ & Henry, RJ 2008, ‘EMAIL - a highly sensitive tool for specific mutation detection in plant improvement programs’, paper presented to IAEA International Symposium on Induced Mutation in Plants (ISIM), Vienna, Austria, 12-15 August.